-GET – Getting clients into your pipe line can be broken up into two categories Paid and Earned.
+GET.
+Getting clients into your pipeline can be broken up into two categories Paid and Earned.

-Social Media Marketing: you cannot be dependent exclusively on social media to get the word of your product or service out in the market.
+Social Media Marketing.
+You cannot be dependent exclusively on social media to get the word of your product or service out in the market.
 When used in collaboration with other tactics, however, social media can elevate your product significantly in your target customer segment’s estimation.
 It is much easier to target a specific market using social media than other forms of advertising.

-Conversion Rate Optimization: the more your company starts attracting customers, the stronger your chances are of acquiring them by making minor tweaks to your content and outlook.
+Conversion Rate Optimization.
+The more your company starts attracting customers, the stronger your chances are of acquiring them by making minor tweaks to your content and outlook.

-Analytics: it is not just enough to mobilize word of your products through the media mentioned above.
+Analytics.
+It is not just enough to mobilize word of your products through the media mentioned above.
 If companies do not use data gleaned from one or more of these resources and analyze it to better understand their customers, they are not taking full advantage of the investment they have made.

 Below are some strategies businesses can use to retain their customers and form long-term relationships with them.

 Stand for Something.
 Customers are more loyal to brands that they identify with, or those that they feel represent traits and characteristics that they would like to emulate.
 Therefore, imperative for a company to select what its brand stands for and communicate that to its customers.